 Dixie Fire in 2021.
 (Credit: Felton Davis)

 America’s historic properties–important places that help to define and connect people to their communities–are experiencing escalating climate impacts that are increasingly leading to their damage and destruction.
-On June 16, 2023, the ACHP adopted a Policy Statement on Climate Change and Historic Preservation to define more clearly connections between climate change and historic properties, to articulate policy principles the ACHP will integrate into the Section 106 process, and to guide public-serving institutions on how they may acknowledge, plan for, mitigate, and adapt to climate change impacts on historic properties.
+On June 16, 2023, the ACHP adopted a Policy Statement on Climate Change and Historic Preservation to define more clearly the connections between such impacts and historic properties; to articulate policy principles the ACHP will integrate into the Section 106 process; and to guide public-serving institutions on how they may acknowledge, plan for, mitigate, and adapt to climate impacts on historic properties.
 The policy statement was published in the Federal Register in August 2023.

 While it addresses federal agency challenges and opportunities, the policy statement also speaks broadly to nonfederal parties.
 The document defines the scope of climate impacts and puts forward a series of recommended policy principles for addressing the issues.
-Effects to sacred sites and other properties significant to Indian tribes and Native Hawaiian organizations (NHOs) are highlighted, as are the disproportionate impacts of climate change on historic places in underserved communities.
-A summary of the policy statement is provided in an ACHP Policy Chat webinar
+Effects to sacred sites and other properties significant to Indian tribes and Native Hawaiian organizations (NHOs) are highlighted.
+A summary of the policy statement is provided in an ACHP Policy Chat webinar.

 Comments received during the public comment period on the policy statement led to important edits that improved the document.
 In some cases, the suggestions provided were too specific for inclusion in a broad policy document but were interesting implementation ideas that could be pursued by the ACHP or others in the preservation community.